aliyun/terraform-provider-alicloud/website/docs/r/adb_backup_policy.html.markdown

 # alicloud\_adb\_backup\_policy

-Provides a ADB cluster backup policy resource and used to configure cluster backup policy.
+Provides a [ADB](https://www.alibabacloud.com/help/product/92664.htm) cluster backup policy resource and used to configure cluster backup policy.

 -> **NOTE:** Available in v1.71.0+.
-Each DB cluster has a backup policy and it will be set default values when destroying the resource.
+-> Each DB cluster has a backup policy and it will be set default values when destroying the resource.

 ## Example Usage